 Pain - knee

 Frontera WR, Silver JK, eds.
 Essentials of Physical Medicine and Rehabilitation.
 2nd ed.
-Philadelphia, Pa: Saunders Elsevier;2008:section 7.
+Philadelphia, PA: Elsevier Saunders; 2008:section 7.

 Honkamp NJ, Shen W, Okeke N, Ferretti M, Fu FH.
 Knee: Anterior cruciate ligament injuries in the adult.
 In: DeLee JC, Drez D Jr, Miller MD, eds.
 DeLee and Drez's Orthopaedic Sports Medicine.
 3rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 23, section D.
+Philadelphia, PA: Elsevier Saunders; 2009:chap 23, section D.

 Updated by: A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
-Previouly reviewed by Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept. of Orthopaedic Surgery (6/4/2011).
+Previouly reviewed by Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine, Seattle, WA; and C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Dept. of Orthopaedic Surgery, San Francisco, CA.